cabal-club/cable/moderation.md

 | future        | varint              | whether to include future state hashes                |
 | oldest        | varint              | milliseconds since UNIX Epoch.
 Set to 0 for all posts |

+`msg_type` MUST be set to 8.

+A request MUST indicate it is done specifying channels by setting the final `channelN_size` to 0.

 Responders SHOULD be a member of at least one of the requested channels and respond with hashes for: